suryapandian/metrics/metrics.training.md

 <aside class="notes">

-- AFTER GOING THERE, COME BACK, WHY DOES THIS GIVE YOU THIS MANY?
 - insane amount of data: lets you ask Q like: does this tenant have weird PUT behaviour on this POD?
 - or what's my P85 on DEL requests receiving 200s?
 - these might be questions you want to ask, but they are oddly specific INSTEAD
 - do you just need to identify faulty endpoints/codes? m1!
-- do you need to identify latencies for
+- latencies per ep? m2!
-- can you get away with just success rate per tenant? have a metric for that
+- can you get away with just success rate per tenant? then you do a counter in m4 KIND OF
-- can you get away with buckets for just the endpoints? great.
-- need buckets for all the static things, KIND OF, but you have to customize scraping for that
+- but you have to customize scraping for that
-- are you just interested in the avg latency per tenant?
-KIND OF AGAIN, need to customize scraping
 - generally we advise not including tenants and theoretically unbounded dimensions in metrics
 - end sum: ~30k here can use multiple of these metric in one query to infer estimates of specific questions